 - Maintain a foliage-free entry to reduce the chance of individuals hiding there

 - Protect staff and minimising the ability to gain unauthorised entry into the premises.

 - Conduct random audits of the security, re-position cameras, and change passwords to protect your business and staff.

 - Do not ever share your password/code with anyone inside or outside of the business.

 The need to embrace new and emerging technologies when conducting business and fulfilling your business objectives is inescapable.
-However, it also brings with it an obligation to manage the risks associated with the use of these technologies in a coordinated way to build a legacy of dependable precedence and encourage consistency.
+However, it also brings with it an obligation to manage the risks associated with the use of these technologies.
+Therefore, this can be done in a coordinated way to build a legacy of dependable precedence and encourage consistency.